HOW OFFICE SPACES HAVE CHANGED OVER 50 YEARS

 We opened up the office space, filling it with a workspace that could also easily be considered art.
 The tall steel walls allow for privacy and a place to hang your calendar/to do list.
 All the table tops are made of 1.75” thick maple wood, giving the entire product a sense of strength and stability.

 After looking at a private office from the 70’s, you’d probably be okay living full time in this modern set up.
 We took every functional part of an office and applied our sense of design.
 Our storage products are made of thick steel and maple wood, and the perforated sheet adds that extra oomf.
-Not only does it look beautiful, but it’s also entirely more functional then a standard metal cabinet.
-The L-Shape desk provides ample space to organize any extra clutter.
+Not only does it look beautiful, but it’s also entirely more functional than a standard metal cabinet.
+The L-Shape desk provides ample space to organize any extra clutter. commercial office furniture

 All in all, office design has come a long way in 50 years.
 Companies care more than ever about not just the work being done, but the space in which the work is done too.
 With increased efficiency of your office space, comes increased return of investment!
 Reach out to us today to see what amazing things we can do for you and your office.